Samerhajj/leetcode_training/README.md

-# leetcode_training
+## Importmant
-leetcode problem solving
+This repository is made to store my leetcode problem solving solutions when i feel working on.

+## Language
+Will be using c,c# and maybe other languages.